SebastienFRA/LVASI/README.md

 of the system, but if the software must be downloaded in a specific language, it is French that I have chosen.

-- I wrote/modified the scripts so that they automatically download the latest software version available.
-Jason Bergner's scripts, for example, were not intended to download software before installation.
-It had to be done manually, in 32 and 64-bit, before launching the script.
+- I wrote the scripts so that they automatically download the latest software version available.

 - The project is of course in "open-source", you are free to modify it, complete it, improve it, etc. My ultimate wish being that there is a user interface to make it easier